 Basically, use common sense.
-If you have, or think you might have, any of the conditions posted on the warning signs (i.e., high blood pressure, heart disease or heart condition, pregnancy) don't get on the ride.
+If you have, or think you might have, any of the conditions posted on the warning signs (i.e., high blood pressure, heart disease or heart condition, pregnant) don't get on the ride.
 If you've been consuming alcohol or if you don't meet the height and weight requirements, you are putting yourself at risk by riding a roller coaster.

 Once you've made it into the coaster car, you'll be secured by one of two basic restraint systems: a lap bar or some variation of an over-the-shoulder harness.
-Don't be alarmed if you're getting on a loop-the-loop coaster with a lap bar -- as we saw earlier, inertia would keep you in your seat even with no restraints!
+Don't be alarmed if you're getting on a loop-the-loop coaster with a lap bar — as we explained earlier, inertia would keep you in your seat even with no restraints.

-The restraint system -- and everything else on a roller coaster -- is completely computer-controlled.
+The restraint system — and everything else on a roller coaster — is completely computer-controlled.
 Programmable logic controllers, usually three of them, monitor every aspect of a coaster's operations.
 They regulate the ride's speed, ensure that trains never come too close to one another, and alert human operators to technical glitches or track obstructions.
-There is no possibility that, say, the ride would leave the station with an unsecured safety belt or that an attendant would forget to apply the coaster's brake.
+The possibility that, say, the ride would leave the station with an unsecured safety belt or that an attendant would forget to apply the coaster's brake are extremely rare.
 All coasters are carefully inspected on a daily basis and completely worked over during the park's off-season.

 Even armed with all these facts, you'll probably still be a little nervous.
-Just remember that roller coasters are designed to give you a thrill -- to make you feel like you're in danger, if only for a few seconds.
+Just remember that roller coasters are designed to give you a thrill and to make you feel like you're in danger, if only for a few seconds.
 So just sit back, relax and enjoy the ride!

 For much more information on roller coasters and related topics, check out the links on the next page.